Oracle Berkeley DB 4.x

 # Get the new version(s) noticed.
 Not that you should, but if you did

-# install all of them, the "default" one would be the highest version that
+# install all of them, the "default" one would be the last one that

 # you installed.